woosungchoi/docker-nginx-http3/README.md

 # docker-nginx-http3

-Alpine Linux (`edge`) image with nginx with HTTP/3 (QUIC), TLSv1.3, 0-RTT, brotli support.
+Alpine Linuxe image with nginx with HTTP/3 (QUIC), TLSv1.3, 0-RTT, brotli support.
 All built on the bleeding edge.

 HTTP/3 support provided from the smart people at [CloudFlare](https://cloudflare.com) with the [cloudflare/quiche](https://github.com/cloudflare/quiche) project.